Consumer Laws in the US

 When you give away free items, they must truly be free without any strings attached.
 For example, you cannot mark up another price to include the price of the free item, or take away other services to compensate for the free item.
 All of this is illegal and will get you into serious trouble if you are caught.

 It is crucial when running a business to operate ethically and above the law.
 If you do not, not only could you lose thousands in revenue from lawsuits but consumers are legally able to request punitive damages also, and these costs could put you out of business.
-Therefore, having a business coach is one of the options that can provide guidance and advice, becoming increasingly important to navigate potential pitfalls and ensure sustainable success.
+Therefore, having a business mentor is one of the options that can provide guidance and advice, becoming increasingly important to navigate potential pitfalls and ensure sustainable success.

 Consumer Laws Vary